-To further investigate the soundness of our predictions front detection we created frontal climatologies for the year 2016 for both the provided weather service labels well as our network, our network, and the baseline method.
-While the respective weather services only provide labels within their analysis region, both the network and the baseline can be executed on the global gridentire globe.
-As in section 3.1.1 3.1.2 we explicitly remove stationary fronts from both the NWS label dataset data-set as well as the network output, when creating those climatologies.
-This is done as the baseline method does not include fronts propagating at less than 3 ms-1.
-The baseline method was designed for application within the midlatitudes and results
+To further investigate the soundness of our front detection we created frontal climatologies for the year 2016 for the provided weather service labels, our network, and the baseline method.
+While the respective weather services only provide labels within their analysis region, both the network and the baseline can be executed on the entire globe.
+As in section 3.1.2 we explicitly remove stationary fronts from both the NWS label data-set as well as the network output, when creating those climatologies.

 Table 5.
 CSI, POD and SR values for $D=250 \mathrm{km}$ evaluated on the NWS data 2016.
 Warm fronts tend to be detected worse than the other classes while cold fronts are generally well detected.
-The network trained purely on DWD data \div could not learn stationary fronts, as they are not included in the training data \div which is why these and stationary fronts are therefore not listed.
-Evaluation regions contains latitudes within $|35^{\circ},70^{\circ}|N$.
+The network trained purely on DWD data could not learn stationary fronts, as they are not included in the training data and stationary fronts are therefore not listed.
+Evaluation regions contain latitudes within $[35^{\circ}, 70^{\circ}]N$.